 Casper was the president of Stanford University from 1992 to 2000 and served as director of FSI from September 2012 through June 2013.
 Before coming to Stanford, he was on the faculty of the University of Chicago Law School (starting in 1966), served as dean of the law school from 1979 to 1987, and served as provost of the University of Chicago from 1989 to 1992.
 From 1964 to 1966, he was an assistant professor of political science at the University of California, Berkeley.

-His books include a monograph on legal realism (Berlin, 1967), an empirical study of the workload of the U.S. Supreme Court (Chicago, 1976, with Richard A. Posner), as well asSeparating Power (Cambridge, Mass., 1997) about practices concerning the separation of powers at the end of the 18th century in the United States.
+His books include a monograph on legal realism (Berlin, 1967), an empirical study of the workload of the U.S. Supreme Court (Chicago, 1976, with Richard A. Posner), as well as Separating Power (Cambridge, MA, 1997) about practices concerning the separation of powers at the end of the 18th century in the United States.
 From his experiences as the president of Stanford, he wrote Cares of the University (1997).
-He is also the author of numerous scholarly articles and occasional pieces.
+His most recent book, The Winds of Freedom—Addressing Challenges to the University, was published by Yale University Press in February 2014.
+He is also the author of numerous scholarly articles and occasional papers.